raquelxmoss/word-wars/README.md

  - [x] Letters are distributed according to Scrabble rules
  - [ ] Allow building words as defenses
   - [x] Check that a word is valid
-  - [ ] Check that a word is connected to the base!
+  - [x] Check that a word is connected to the base!
-  - [ ] Letters that are part of a valid word should damage enemies
+  - [x] Letters that are part of a valid word should damage enemies
+  - [ ] Valid letters shoot visible bullets at enemies
 - [ ] Enemies should path-find and attack defenses
+  - [x] Enemies path find
+  - [x] Enemies are stopped by active letters
+  - [ ] Enemies attack active letters in their way
+  - [ ] Recalculate enemy paths when a letter is moved or destroyed
+  - [ ] Re-enable letters attacking enemies
+- [ ] Drag and drop